pete-mba5/pete-mba5.github.io/_posts/2023-04-11-picture-of-the-day.markdown

 ---
 layout: post
 title:  "Sant Esteve de Castellar Vell"
-date:   2023-04-11 15:49:42 +0100
+date:   2023-04-11 12:49:42 +0100
 categories: jekyll update
 ---

 I visited today Sant Esteve de Castellar Vell and again I got lost in the forest.
-St. Stephan is the patron of my village and this is the old church, very close to our river, el Ripoll.
+St. Stephan is the patron of my village and this is the old church.
+It is very close to our river, el Ripoll.

 There are too many unmarked new paths created by the mountainbikers.